cytosmart-bv/AxionVueOpenAPI/README.md

 - exposure: The time in milliseconds that the camera is detecting light.
 (Lux and Exact devices only; for Omni devices use flash duration)
 - gain: The multiplication of the camera.
 (Fluo only) If very little light goes into the camera sensor make sure the gain is high.
-- brightness: Strength of the led when it is on (Fluo only)
+- brightness: Strength of the led when it is on.
+(Fluo only)
-- focus_offset: the difference in focus between brightfield and fluo.
+- focus_offset: The difference in focus between brightfield and fluo.
   If focus is set to 0.4 and focus_offset for RED is set to 0.1 RED focus is 0.5 (Fluo only)

 ```python